To be yourself in a world that is constantly trying to make you something else is the greatest accomplishment.

 I learned to accept that everything can change in an instant and to embrace the here and now.
 Change as life changes.
 Allow yourself to get unstuck from the idea of what you thought your life was supposed to look like.

-We settled into our “three musketeers” life and do our best to love well.
-We live life on our own terms.
+We settled into our new life and do our best to love well.
+We live on our own terms.
 We take things day by day and live in the moments, even when they are messy and uncertain.